donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/compute_torque.md

 For most of queues, the number of runnable and queue-able jobs are set to 220 and 2000, respectively.
 However, they are more restricted for the _vgl_ and _interactive_ queues.
 For jobs in the _vgl_ queue, the maximum runnable and queue-able jobs are set to 2 and 5, respectively; while they are 2 and 2 for jobs in the _interactive_ queue.
 This is to compensate for the facts that _vgl_ jobs consume lots of the network bandwidth; and _interactive_ jobs always have the highest priority to start.

+##### Cluster-wise policy

-In addition, the total amount of resources a single user can occupy in the cluster is limited to an equivalent of 1440 walltime hours.
-It implies that, for example, if your job requests 12 hours of the wall time, the total number of such type of jobs to run concurrently in the cluster will be limited to 120 instead of 220.
+The cluster-wise throttling is on the total amount of resources a single user is currently using in the cluster.
+The limitation is 660 walltime days or 1 TB memory.
+It implies that, for example, if your job requests 32 GB of memory, the total number of such type of jobs to run concurrently in the cluster will be limited to 32 (i.e. 1024/32) instead of 220.

 #### __Job prioritisation__